visionxiang/awesome-salient-object-detection/README.md

 # Salient Object Detection

-A curated list of awesome resources for salient object detection (SOD), focusing more on multimodal SODs (e.g., RGB-D SOD).
+A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SODs (e.g., RGB-D SOD).
 We will keep updating it.

 :heavy_exclamation_mark:Updated 2024-06-19.